falling-fruit/falling-fruit/README.md

 Falling Fruit co-founders Caleb Phillips and Ethan Welty.
 More info at [fallingfruit.org/about](http://fallingfruit.org/about).

-This code is licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
-All of Falling Fruit's data, if not otherwise noted, is licensed under a [Creative Commons Attribution Non-Commercial Share-Alike License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-Both licenses require attribution and that derivative works retain the same license.
-We reserve the right to prohibit use on a project-by-project basis.
-Please contact us ([info@fallingfruit.org](mailto:info@fallingfruit.org)) if you have any questions.

 ### How can I help?

 If you want to help with development, feel free to fork the project.
 If you have something to submit upstream, send a pull request from your fork.
 Cool?
 Cool!